 Most veggies will taste great grilled.
 Each vegetable cooks differently; here are some recommendations for specific vegetables:

 - Corn: Corn can be grilled with the husks still on or with the husks and silk removed.
 Cooking without the husks will result in lightly blackened and caramelized kernels, bringing out tons of sweet corn flavor.
-Grill corn over a medium grill for 4-5 minutes, turning frequently.
+Grill corn over a medium grill for 4 to 5 minutes, turning frequently.

-- Asparagus: Trim off the tough ends of the asparagus, toss spears in olive oil and kosher salt and grill for 4-5 minutes over a medium-high grill.
-Rotate the spears and grill another 4-5 minutes.
+- Asparagus: Trim off the tough ends of the asparagus, toss spears in olive oil and kosher salt and grill for 4 to 5 minutes over a medium-high grill.
+Rotate the spears and grill another 4 to 5 minutes.
 Spread the spears cross-wise against the grates to prevent any from falling in.

 - Onions: Sweet onions like Vidalias, Mauis, or Walla Wallas are great for grilling, as are red onions.
-Peel them, cut them into ½-inch slices, toss them in olive oil and kosher salt, and cook over a medium-high grill for 2-3 minutes, then turn and grill 2-3 minutes longer.
+Peel them, cut them into 1/2-inch slices, toss them in olive oil and kosher salt, and cook over a medium-high grill for 2 to 3 minutes, then turn and grill 2 to 3 minutes longer.
 A skewer can be handy to hold the rings of the onions together on the grill.

 - Bell peppers: Remove the core and seeds and slice each pepper into about four separate sections.
-Toss with olive oil and kosher salt and grill over a medium-high heat for 4-5 minutes.
-Turn and grill 4-5 minutes longer.
+Toss with olive oil and kosher salt and grill over medium-high heat for 4 to 5 minutes.
+Turn and grill 4 to 5 minutes longer.

 - Cabbage: Cut the cabbage in half and then slice each half into thick 1-inch slices.
 Toss with olive oil and kosher salt.
 Skewer each big slice to keep it from falling apart.
 Grill over a medium-high grill for about 10 minutes, then turn and grill for another ten minutes.

-- Zucchini and yellow squash: Cut into ½-inch pieces lengthwise, toss in olive oil and kosher salt, and cook over a medium-high grill for 4-5 minutes.
-Turn and grill another 4-5 minutes longer.
+- Zucchini and yellow squash: Cut into 1/2-inch pieces lengthwise, toss in olive oil and kosher salt, and cook over a medium-high grill for 4 to 5 minutes.
+Turn and grill another 4 to 5 minutes longer.

-- Tomatoes: Skewer cherry tomatoes and grill whole for 3-4 minutes over a medium-high grill.
+- Tomatoes: Skewer cherry tomatoes and grill whole for 3 to 4 minutes over a medium-high grill.
 Turn them frequently for even cooking.
 Plum tomatoes work well on the grill too.
 Cut them in half the long way, remove the seeds, grill for four minutes, then turn and grill for four minutes longer.

 - Mushrooms: Toss white or brown button mushrooms with olive oil and kosher salt.
-Skewer and cook them over a medium-high grill for 7-8 minutes, turning frequently.
+Skewer and cook them over a medium-high grill for 7 to 8 minutes, turning frequently.
 A whole Portobello mushroom cap is tasty on the grill.
-Grill it smooth-side-down for 8-9 minutes.
+Grill it smooth-side-down for 8 to 9 minutes.

 - Cauliflower: Cut the cauliflower into big florets, toss in olive oil and kosher salt, and then skewer.
 Grill over medium-high heat, turning often, for about 10 minutes or until the cauliflower is tender and lightly charred.